-How Long Is Long-term Disability in South Carolina?
+How Long Does Long-term Disability Last in South Carolina?

 Unexpected events can happen.
 Injuries and illness are a part of life.
 Being prepared and understanding your rights can make a strenuous time in your life a little less complicated.
 There are several types of disability benefits available in South Carolina.
 Short- and long-term disability benefits are just two.

 Some injuries are minor, and you can make a quick, full recovery and return to work in no time.
 But some injuries or illnesses are more severe and may cause you to be out of work for weeks, months, or even years.
 Long-term disabilities can have a severe, long-lasting impact on your standard of living.

 Your disability will also likely impact your physical, mental, and emotional health.
 Unfortunately, it is all too common for individuals to have difficulty obtaining long-term disability benefits or choosing the proper coverage.
 The Peace Law Firm can help.

 Disability insurance is often referred to as disability income insurance because it is intended to replace a portion of your income if you become disabled and cannot work.
 Long-term disability (LTD) insurance, as the name suggests, offers income protection if you can’t work for months, years, and even decades.